waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **PC Interaction:** To use a PC, stand on the tile directly below it, face up, and press 'A'.
 - **HM Usage:** HMs are used from the party menu outside of battle.
 - **Party Planning:** Always confirm all required HMs (Fly, Surf, Strength, Cut) are present in the party *before* leaving a Pokémon Center to travel to a new area.
-- **Dynamic Map Elements:** Some map elements, like trees, can appear dynamically based on player movement or other triggers (e.g., Fuchsia City at (19,20)).
+- **Dynamic Map Elements:** Some map elements, like trees, can appear dynamically based on player movement or other triggers (e.g., Fuchsia City at (19,20) and (17,12)).

 # III.
-Tool Development & Debugging
+Tool Development & Usage

-## A. `pathfinder` Tool Development
+## A. `pathfinder` Tool
-- **Status:** CRITICAL FAILURE.
-The current approach of using `run_code` with a temporary script is inefficient and error-prone.
-This violates core principles.
-- **Action Required:** The immediate, top-priority task is to define a robust, reusable `pathfinder` tool using `define_tool`.
-The script must be properly debugged to handle scope, syntax, and data structure issues that have caused repeated failures.
+- **Status:** Implemented and refined.
+The tool can now find paths that include `cuttable` trees.
+- **Usage Note:** The tool correctly identifies paths through HM obstacles, but I must manually stop and use the HM from the menu when I reach the obstacle tile before continuing along the path.

 ## B. Agent & Tool Usage Notes
-- **`training_spot_advisor_agent`:** This agent is underutilized.
-I need to create an opportunity to use it to validate its effectiveness, especially since training is a current goal.
+- **`training_spot_advisor_agent`:** I need to use this agent to plan my training strategy for Giovanni.
+This is a high priority.
-- **Debugging Best Practices:** In case of tool failure, the first step must be to use `run_code` with detailed print statements to trace execution.
-Avoid repeated, blind redefinitions.
-Use `code_debugger_agent` to analyze errors.

 # IV.
 Puzzle-Solving Hypotheses